Salzgitter AG (SZG.F) (ETR:SZG) PT Set at €20.00 by Deutsche Bank Aktiengesellschaft

-Deutsche Bank Aktiengesellschaft set a €20.00 ($23.53) price target on Salzgitter AG (SZG.F) (ETR:SZG) in a research note released on Monday, Borsen Zeitung reports.
-The firm currently has a neutral rating on the stock.
+Salzgitter AG (SZG.F) (ETR:SZG) has been given a €20.00 ($23.53) price objective by analysts at Deutsche Bank Aktiengesellschaft in a report released on Monday, Borsen Zeitung reports.
+The firm presently has a “neutral” rating on the stock.
+Deutsche Bank Aktiengesellschaft’s price target indicates a potential downside of 8.55% from the stock’s current price.

 Salzgitter AG, together with its subsidiaries, engages in steel and technology businesses worldwide.
 It operates through five segments: Strip Steel, Plate/Section Steel, Mannesmann, Trading, and Technology.
 The Strip Steel segment manufactures branded and special steels, such as hot-rolled strip steel and steel sheets, sections, tailored blanks, and components for the construction industry.